cl-abba/GWAS-Pipeline/README.md

 # GWAS-pipeline

 This repository describes steps in genome-wide association studies (GWAS) and post-GWAS analyses.
-Compliment to the methods paper, "From genetic association to forensic prediction: Computational methods and tools for identifying phenotypically informative SNPs" which represents the second chapter of my PhD thesis.
+Compliment to the methods paper, "From genetic association to forensic prediction: Computational methods and tools for identifying phenotypically informative SNPs" which represents the second (Paper 1) and third (Paper 2) chapter of my PhD thesis.

 ## Introduction